LaurenzDemey/RMusic/exercises.md

 ## 4A.
 Album / playlist / artist / song

-### todo presentation material

-- dumb/smart components
-- show result what we want?
-- content projection
-- screenshot for each component?

 ### What we want to do

 We want to build components to visualize 1 album or 1 playlist or 1 artist or 1 song.
 Depending on which type it needs to know which one to draw.